 As homeschooling parents, we know that educating our children well is a key to their success in life.
 We won't always be able to keep them close by, so from their earliest years we begin teaching them how to function independently from us.

-- Teach your children self-protection.
-Children need to know about “stranger danger”—they should never go anywhere with a stranger.
-But they also need to know what to do if someone they trust begins acting inappropriately toward them: say no, leave the situation, and get help from a safe adult.
+Stranger danger—and friendly foes: Children need to know about “stranger danger”—they should never go anywhere with a stranger or be alone with someone they don’t know.
+But they also need to know how to respond if someone they trust begins acting inappropriately toward them: say no, leave the situation, and get help from a safe adult.

 Do you need help right away?